PX4/PX4-Devguide/simulation-debugging.md

 make help
 ```

-but for your convenience, a list with just the <viewer_model_debugger> triplets
+but for your convenience, a list with just the &lt;viewer_model_debugger&gt; triplets
 is printed with the command

 <div class="host-code"></div>